 Include information about why they should overcome these biases (e.g., acquiescence) and how it benefits them, their colleagues and the entire organization

 - Schedule the survey at a non-peak season to mitigate inattention

 This will allow them to have more cognitive resources to do the survey more effectively

-Till date, employee engagement surveys remain as one of the most popular ways to measure engagement and gather feedback.
+To date, employee engagement surveys remain one of the most popular ways to measure engagement and gather feedback.

-A well-designed survey will prompt employees to consider the big picture of their workplace, as well as providing a true reflection of their work experiences.
+A well-designed survey will prompt employees to consider the big picture of their workplace, as well as provide a true reflection of their work experiences.